siyue-zhang/time-series-forecast-Darts/README.md

 ## Darts

 [darts](https://github.com/unit8co/darts) is a Python library for easy manipulation and forecasting of time series.
 It contains a variety of models, from classics such as ARIMA to deep neural networks.
-The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
+The library makes it easy to compare various models' performance, backtest models, and combine the predictions of several models and external regressors.

 <p align=center>
 <image src=https://github.com/unit8co/darts/raw/master/static/images/darts-logo-trim.png width=400>